jepusto/scdhlm/README.md

 ## Demonstration

-We use three empirical datasets to demonstrate how `scdhlm` calculates design-comparable SMDs with different estimation methods based on data from different single-case designs.
+Here we demonstrate how to use `scdhlm` to calculate design-comparable SMDs based on data from different single-case designs.
+We will first demonstrate the older, moment estimation methods, followed by the restricted maximum likelihood estimation method.

 ### Estimating SMDs using `effect_size_ABk()`